Red-Portal/CUDAGaussianProcessExample.jl/README.md

 ## Installation

+As usual, for download the package as:
 ```sh
 git clone CUDAGaussianProcessExample.jl
 cd CUDAGaussianProcessExample.jl
 ```

+Within the Julia interpreter, enter:
 ```julia
 > . activate
 > instantiate
 include("main.jl")
 main()
 ```
+The results in the blog post are reproducible using `benchmark.jl`

 ## Example